codebatine/coffee-block/README.md

 We would like to improve this project further and are open for suggestions and discussions.
 Here's our [Coffee Block Telegram group](https://t.me/+yHxclZ9JCyQ1ZjFk).

+## Start the DApp :flamingo:

+- 'npm i' (on both backend & frontend)
+- 'npm run start' in backend folder
+- 'npm run dev' in frontend folder

+## Wallets Settings :fox_face:

+- Connect to Polygon Amoy
+- Use Sepolia for Sender-Funding

 ## Team :star2:

 - [Carl Klöfverskjöld](https://github.com/Reblixt)